simontorres/goodman_user_manual/user_manual/install.rst

 .. warning:: Don't forget to cite: Pych, W., 2004, PASP, 116, 148

-In terms of cosmic ray rejection we shifted to a non-python package because the results were way better compared to LACosmic's implementation in astropy.
+In terms of cosmic ray rejection we shifted to a non-python package because the results were much better compared to LACosmic's implementation in astropy.
 LACosmic was not designed to work with spectroscopy though.

 The latest version of the Goodman Spectroscopic Pipeline uses a modified version of ``dcr`` to help with the pipeline's workflow.
+It is included under

+  ``<path_to_download_location>/goodman/pipeline/data/dcr-source/dcr/``

+``goodman`` is the folder that will be created once you untar or unzip the latest release of the *Goodman Spectroscopic Pipeline*.

 .. important::